Is Your Organization HIPAA Compliant During COVID-19?

 Both actions are a product of the COVID-19 pandemic following the declaration of a nationwide public health emergency.
 The new guidance is meant to ease building burdens placed on providers during this time, mitigate the spread of the virus, and enable greater access to patient information to aid in addressing the national crisis.

-Though they free providers from historically tedious rules, the measures are not a free pass to forgo compliance efforts, nor do they immunize providers from potential penalties and reproach.
+Though they free providers from historically tedious rules, the measures are not a free pass to forgo regulatory compliance efforts, nor do they immunize providers from potential penalties and reproach.
 On the contrary; they place providers in a position where best practices and comprehensive compliance protocols must be implemented to limit risks.

 HIPAA Enforcement Discretion